ettanin/Meteobridge-MB-SMART/README.md

 * todo significant minor CSS clean (January 2020)
 * there are no plans for further development or features unless there is a significant change or enhancement released for the meteobridge NANOSD product.

+# Please do not request personal modifications
+* sorry your request will be ignored "its a one design for all approach ".

 <p align="center">
   <img src="https://res.cloudinary.com/brian-underdown/image/upload/v1570359213/Screenshot_2019-10-06_Sinanoba_Istanbul_Home_Weather_Station_xty2ei.png" width="550" title="weather34 Meteobridge MB-SMART template ">